 There were several indications that Jerry and Linda Bricca knew their killer.

 For one, there were no signs of forced entry or a struggle.
-However, detectives theorized the killer gained entry to the home through the walk-out basement entrance door.
+However, detectives theorized the killer gained access to the home through the walk-out basement entrance door.

-Debbie was a curious child, so the missing knife was never left out in the open.
-Linda usually concealed it in one of the drawers.
+Debbie was a curious child, so Linda never left out the missing knife in the open; She usually concealed it in one of the drawers.
 Police thought the killer murdered her because she may have recognized him.

 The two family dogs, Dusty, mostly poodle, and Thumper, a cocker spaniel mix, were known to be aggressive and to bark at strangers, yet neighbors did not hear any barking coming from the Bricca home Sunday night.
 No sounds were coming from the house that night at all.